 - A. An applicant for licensure must meet all of the following requirements: - 1.
 Submit an application as prescribed by the board. - 2.
 Be at least twenty-one years of age. - 3.
-Be of good moral character.
-The board's standard to determine good moral character shall not violate federal discrimination laws. - 4.
-Pay all applicable fees prescribed by the board. - 5.
-Have the physical and mental capability to safely and competently engage in the practice of behavioral health. - 6.
-Not have committed any act or engaged in any conduct that would constitute grounds for disciplinary action against a licensee pursuant to this chapter. - 7.
-Not have had a professional license or certificate refused, revoked, suspended or restricted by this state or any other regulatory jurisdiction in the United States or any other country for reasons that relate to unprofessional conduct. - 8.
-Not have voluntarily surrendered a professional license or certificate in this state or another regulatory jurisdiction in the United States or any other country while under investigation for conduct that relates to unprofessional conduct. - 9.
+Pay all applicable fees prescribed by the board. - 4.
+Have the physical and mental capability to safely and competently engage in the practice of behavioral health. - 5.
+Not have committed any act or engaged in any conduct that would constitute grounds for disciplinary action against a licensee pursuant to this chapter. - 6.
+Not have had a professional license or certificate refused, revoked, suspended or restricted by this state or any other regulatory jurisdiction in the United States or any other country for reasons that relate to unprofessional conduct. - 7.
+Not have voluntarily surrendered a professional license or certificate in this state or another regulatory jurisdiction in the United States or any other country while under investigation for conduct that relates to unprofessional conduct. - 3.
 Not have a complaint, allegation or investigation pending before the board or another regulatory jurisdiction in the United States or another country that relates to unprofessional conduct.
 If an applicant has any such complaint, allegation or investigation pending, the board shall suspend the application process and may not issue or deny a license to the applicant until the complaint, allegation or investigation is resolved.

-- B. Before the board considers denial of a license based on a deficiency pursuant to subsection A, paragraph 5, 6, 7 or 8 of this section, the applicant shall be given thirty-five days' notice of the time and place of the meeting.
-At the time of the meeting, the applicant may provide in person, by counsel or in written form information and evidence related to any deficiency relating to subsection A, paragraph 5, 6, 7 or 8 of this section, including any evidence that the deficiency has been corrected or monitored or that a mitigating circumstance exists.
-In any notice of denial, the board shall provide notice of the applicant's right to a hearing pursuant to Title 41, Chapter 6, Article 10. - C. If the board finds that an applicant is subject to subsection A, paragraphs 5, 6, 7 and 8 of this section, the board may determine to its satisfaction that the conduct or condition has been corrected, monitored and resolved and may issue a license.
-If the conduct or condition has not been resolved, the board may determine to its satisfaction that mitigating circumstances exist that prevent its resolution and may issue a license - D. An applicant for licensure may withdraw the application unless the board has sent to the applicant notification that the board has initiated an investigation concerning professional misconduct.
-Following that notification the applicant may request that the board review the applicant's request to withdraw the application.
-In considering the request the board shall determine whether it is probable that the investigation would result in an adverse action against the applicant. - E. After a final board order of denial has been issued, the board shall report the denial if required by the health care quality improvement act of 1986 (42 United States Code Chapter 117).
+- B. Before the board considers denial of a license based on a deficiency pursuant to subsection A, paragraph 4, 5, 6 or 7 of this section, the applicant shall be given thirty-five days' notice of the time and place of a meeting at which the applicant may provide in person, by counsel or in written form information and evidence related to any deficiency relating to subsection A, paragraph 4, 5, 6 or 7 of this section, including any evidence that the deficiency has been corrected or monitored or that a mitigating circumstance exists.
+In any notice of denial, the board shall provide notice of the applicant's right to a hearing pursuant to title 41, chapter 6, article 10. - C. If the board finds that an applicant is subject to subsection A, paragraphs 4, 5, 6 or 7 of this section, the board may determine to its satisfaction that the conduct or condition has been corrected, monitored and resolved and may issue a license.
+If the conduct or condition has not been resolved, the board may determine to its satisfaction that mitigating circumstances exist that prevent its resolution and may issue a license. - D. An applicant for licensure may withdraw the application unless the board has sent to the applicant notification that the board has initiated an investigation concerning professional misconduct.
+Following that notification, the applicant may request that the board review the applicant's request to withdraw the application.
+In considering the request the board shall determine whether it is probable that the investigation would result in an adverse action against the applicant. - E. After a final board order of denial has been issued, the board shall report the denial if required by the health care quality improvement act of 1986 (42 United States Code chapter 117).
 For the purposes of this subsection and except as required by federal law, "final board order" means: - 1.
 For an applicant who seeks a hearing pursuant to title 41, chapter 6, article 10, when a final administrative decision has been made. - 2.
 For an applicant who does not timely file a notice of appeal, after the time for the filing expires pursuant to section 41-1092.03.